UNOPS/ICAT.PmuScheduler/README.md

 # TraCAD - PMU Scheduler

 Backend service for ICAT Climate Action Assessment Tool for Transport Sector - TraCAD.
+This application synchronize the PMU database with the Calculation Engine database using CRON jobs.

 Supported by [Initiative for Climate Action Transparency - ICAT](https://climateactiontransparency.org/).

 Built using [Node.js 18](https://nodejs.org/dist/latest-v18.x/docs/api/) and [Nest](https://github.com/nestjs/nest) framework.

 ## Database Configuration

 This application uses a [MySQL Database](https://www.mysql.com/).
-A .sql configuration file containing the database schema and some dummy data is provided in the root folder.
-This database is also used by the PMUPortalService application.
+The `ICAT-PMU.sql` configuration file containing the database schema and some dummy data is provided in the PMUPortalService repository.

 ## Manual Installation